haroonwajid/PubMed-Summarization/README.md

 5. **View and Save Summaries:** Generated summaries are displayed and automatically saved to the user's account.
 Users can view all their saved summaries in the application.

 ## Conclusion:
-The PubMed Article Summarizer project showcases the application of NLP models for summarizing scientific articles.
-It provides a user-friendly web interface for users to interact with and manage their summaries.
-By leveraging Streamlit and MongoDB, the application ensures a seamless and secure user experience.
+The integration of Generative AI models in the PubMed Article Summarizer project showcases the transformative potential of NLP technologies in the realm of scientific research.
+By providing a user-friendly web interface, the application not only simplifies the task of summarizing complex scientific articles but also ensures that the process is accessible to users with varying levels of technical expertise.
+The use of Streamlit for the front-end and MongoDB for secure user data management underscores the project's commitment to both functionality and security.
+As a result, the PubMed Article Summarizer stands as a testament to how AI-driven tools can enhance productivity and knowledge dissemination in the scientific community.